expo/expo/docs/versions/v19.0.0/sdk/video.md

 - `videoRef.dismissIOSFullscreenPlayer()`

-  This dismisses the fullscreen video view.
+ (iOS only) This dismisses the fullscreen video view.

   #### Returns